betterup/wisper-activerecord-publisher/README.md

 end
 ```

+Additionally, you can disable all broadcasts in a model by calling `disable_all_lifecycle_broadcasts!` on the model
+class.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.